PostHog/posthog.com/contents/handbook/growth/marketing/customer-personas.md

 ### Deal-breakers
 - It’s a deal-breaker if I start making decisions based on inaccurate data.
-- It’s a deal-breaker if I the price is too high for the benefit I believe I'll get.
+- It’s a deal-breaker if the price is too high for the benefit I believe I'll get.

 ### Deal-makers
 - It’s a deal-maker if the results I get are consistent or integrate well with other tools.